Phono3py API#

 Use of different supercell dimensions for 2nd and 3rd order FCs#

-Phono3py supports different supercell dimensions for second and third order force constants (fc2 and fc3).
-The default setting is using the same dimensions.
-Although fc3 requires much more number of supercells than fc2, in our experience, fc3 have shorter interaction range in direct space.
-Therefore we tend to expect to use smaller supercell dimension for fc3 than that for fc2.
-To achieve this, phonon_supercell_matrix parameter exists to specify fc2 supercell dimension independently.
+Phono3py supports different supercell dimensions for the second- and third-order force constants (fc2 and fc3).
+By default the same dimension is used for both.
+Although fc3 requires many more supercells than fc2 for the same supercell size, fc3 in our experience has a shorter interaction range in direct space.
+Therefore a smaller supercell can usually be used for fc3 than for fc2; the phonon_supercell_matrix parameter specifies the fc2 supercell dimension independently.

 Using POSCAR-unitcell in the AlN-LDA example,